-In longer words and compound nouns there is often a secondary stress, i.e. a less strong stress earlier in the word:
+In longer words and compound nouns there is often a secondary stress, i.e. a less strong stress earlier in the word.

-characteRIStic responsiBILity mobile PHONE
+mgbite PHONE characteRIStic responsiBILity

 Stress is important in making words recognisable, and stress and intonation are used to highlight important information: